 - Nabi Yahya Mosque - Nablus.
 Old mosque in Sebastiya village.
 Here was built a church in Byzantine times and also lated - by Crusaders in 1160.
 In 1187 this church was transformed into mosque.
 Largely rebuilt in the 19th century.
 Mosque has massive, buttressed walls.

 - Mamre - Hebron.
-Important Canaanic cult site, in use already in Bronze Age circa 2500 BC.
+Important Canaanic cult site, in use already in Bronze Age around 2500 BC.
 Here Abraham saw apparition of angels.